Frequently Asked Questions

 How much will my surgery cost?

-For procedures under sedation or general anaesthetic, the Specialist Anaesthetist working with Dr O’Mahony will send you a separate quotation of their fee.
+For procedures under sedation or general anaesthetic, contact details of the Specialist Anaesthetist working with Dr O’Mahony will be provided so you can be contact them directly to provide a quote for their services.

 Will my health fund cover the costs of surgery?

-If you require pathology or radiology tests as part of your treatment you may receive a separate bill from these specialists.
+If you require pathology or radiology tests as part of your treatment you may receive a separate bill from these specialists, this may not be claimable from your Health Fund.

 If I have more questions?